 2 Mindful Chuckles

-Your brain, the command center of your body, benefits from laughter just as much as your emotions do.
-When you laugh, your brain releases dopamine, a neurotransmitter associated with pleasure and reward.
+Your brain, the command center, reaps rewards from laughter just as much as your emotions do.
+When you laugh, dopamine—a neurotransmitter linked to pleasure and reward—gets released.

-So if you’re facing a mental block, trying to brainstorm ideas, or simply seeking to improve your cognitive abilities, take a laughter break.
-Your brain will thank you for the surge of dopamine and endorphins, making you feel sharper, wittier, and more mentally agile.
+If you hit a mental block, need fresh ideas, or want to sharpen your mind, take a laughter break.
+Your brain will thank you with a dopamine surge, leaving you sharper, wittier, and more agile.

 Joke: Why did the golfer bring two pairs of pants?
 In case he got a hole‑in‑one!